erc-starfish/koplenig-reply/data/README.md

 # Explanation

+The data reside in two CSV files which are merged and preprocessed by our analysis scripts:

-`data.csv` constitutes our extension of Koplenig's original dataset, which was downloaded on 2 April 2022 from https://royalsocietypublishing.org/doi/suppl/10.1098/rsos.181274 and converted to CSV.
+* `rsos181274supp2.csv`: the original dataset from Koplenig (2019), downloaded on 2 April 2022 from https://royalsocietypublishing.org/doi/suppl/10.1098/rsos.181274 and converted to CSV.
+* `koplenig-reply.csv`: our additions.

 We add the following columns: